Blueprint Travelers - Travel Site

 Food Options in Colonia del Sacramento

 There are a number of different restaurants to try in the town.
 Uruguay, similarly to Argentina, is known for its beef and parrilla (barbeque).
-There are two restaurants that stood out to us when we were interested in trying, and they happen to be connected.
+There are two restaurants that stand out when looking to try this cuisine, and they happen to be have the same ownership.

 Parrillada El Porton

 This traditional parrillada has been around for over 40 years and is the best place to get a traditional Uruguayan feast.
-We opted for the sampler which includes a variety of cuts of meat, including blood sausage and intestines.
-You can always change out these interesting cuts if you don’t want to sample them but it is a great opportunity to try!
+The sampler that they provide includes a variety of cuts of meat, including blood sausage and intestines.
+You can always change out these more traditional cuts if there are others that you prefer more.

 El Otro Porton